-A '1' following a letter indicates 'doing' while a '2' indicates 'advocating'.
-So the 'm-2' for 'the statistics of monopoly and merger' indicates my judgement that Stigler in that article was primarily advocating better measurement of the effects of monopolies on consumer well-being.
+In the first column of Tale 1, I categorize each article by sub-theme, with 'm' standing for 'measurement' and 'i' standing for 'incentives.'
+A '1' following a letter indications 'doing' while a '2' indicates 'advocating.'
+So the 'm-2' for "The Statistics of Monopoly and Merger" indicates my judgment that Stigler in that article was primarily advocating better measurement of the effects of monopolies on consumer well-being.

-For the reader who would like more information on what is important in each publication, I have provided in an appendix to this paper, a 'reader's guide' to the twenty papers, usually indicating what it was about each paper that led me to classify it as I have in the table.
-The chronological order of table 1 allows us to see if there are any obvious patterns of change of emphasis on his two main themes.
-What is clear is that throughout the nearly thirty years of publications represented in the table, both main themes are always present.
+For the reader who would like more information on what is important in each publication, I have provided in an appendix to this paper, a "Reader's Guide" to the 20 papers, usually indicating what it was about each paper that led me to classify it as I have in the table.
+The chronological order of Table 1 allows us to see if there are any obvious patterns of change of emphasis on his two main themes.
+What is clear is that throughout the nearly 30 years of publications represented in the table, both main themes are always present.

-On the dust jacket of the first edition of Stigler's (1982a) The Economist as Preacher is a photo of Stigler dressed in academic garb, with a mischievous grin on his face, peering out from the pulpit of Rockefeller Chapel, as if to begin a sermon.
+On the dust jacket of the first edition of Stigler's The Economist as Preacher (1982a) is a photo of Stigler dressed in academic garb, with a mischievous grin on his face, peering out from the pulpit of Rockefeller Chapel, as if to begin a sermon.
 The grin is undoubtedly because Stigler in the book argued against most preaching.
 He believed the primary goal of the economic scientist was not to advocate, but to understand.
-Stigler believed that, generally, doing was more useful, although harder, than preaching.
-So in examining the twenty top articles in table 1, it is edifying that of the eleven articles mainly on measurement, nine primarily do measurement, while only two primarily advocate that somebody do measurement.
+Stigler believed that generally, doing was more useful, though harder, than preaching.
+So in examining the 20 top articles in Table 1, it is edifying that of the 11 articles mainly on measurement, nine primarily do measurement, while only two primarily advocate that somebody do measurement.
 Similarly of the nine articles on incentives, it is edifying that six primarily theorize in terms of incentives, while only three primarily advocate that somebody propose a theory of some phenomenon in terms of incentives.

-If Stigler's two themes are applied to the study of science, they would imply that first and foremost we should collect statistical evidence on the behaviour of scientists and scientific institutions and, second, we should explore how much of the behaviour of scientists can be understood as responding to incentives and constraints.
+If Stigler's two themes are applied to the study of science, they would imply that first and foremost, we should collect statistical evidence on the behavior of scientists and scientific institutions, and secondarily, we should explore how much of the behavior of scientists can be understood as responding to incentives and constraints.

-It may be noteworthy that among Stigler's twenty most highly cited papers, only one, Citation Practices (Stigler and Friedland 1975a) is directly a major part of Stigler's contribution to the economics of science.
+It may be noteworthy that among Stigler's 20 most highly-cited papers, only one, "Citation Practices" (1975) is directly a major part of Stigler's contribution to the economics of science.
 One may infer that, at present, Stigler's work on science does not weigh heavily in the esteem of most economists.

 Many other Nobel-prize winning economists have written papers on the history of economic thought, and on economic method, if not directly on what may be called the economics of science.
-Some of them may be motivated by the sentiment often attributed to Churchill that 'history will be kind to me for I intend to write it'.
+Some of them may be motivated by the sentiment often attributed to Churchill that "history will be kind to me for I intend to write it."
 But Stigler's interest was longer and deeper than that, as evidenced by his having written his dissertation on a topic in the history of economic thought.
-I speculate that another difference would be that Stigler's work in the history of economic thought is taken much more seriously by specialists in the history of economic thought, than the more casual history written by most other Nobel Prize winners.
+I speculate that another difference would be that Stigler's work in history of economic thought is taken much more seriously by specialists in the history of economic thought, than the more casual history written by most other Nobel Prize winners.

-6. Stigler's students
+5. Stigler's students